Do you know that most growers occasionally face tomatoes with blossom end rot in their gardening journey?

 4. Temperature Stress

-When the heat increases beyond the requirement, tomato plants grow the transpiration rate as a defense mechanism.
+When the heat exceeds the requirement, tomato plants grow the transpiration rate as a defense mechanism.

 By doing so, the plant shifts its entire focus to the leaves, decreasing the reach of calcium to the fruit.